joagre/ratatoskr/ideas/r.md

 ### Concurrent Oriented

-* Satie is built on a custom built multi-core VM with strong support for  time sliced green threads (from now on called *jobs*).
-Jobs have share nothing semantics rely solely on message passing to make it easier to reason about, and implement highly concurrent, massively scalable soft real-time systems with an emphasis on fault tolerance and high availability.
+* Satie is built on a custom multi-core virtual machine (VM) that offers robust support for time-sliced green threads, hereafter referred to as *jobs*.
+These jobs adhere to a "share-nothing" semantics and depend exclusively on message passing for communication.
+This architecture simplifies the process of designing and implementing highly concurrent, massively scalable soft real-time systems.
+It emphasizes fault tolerance and high availability, making it easier to reason about such systems.

-* Jobs can create monitors and links between each other and this makes it possible to write supervisor jobs that are responsible to start and restart jobs should die unexpectedly.
+* Jobs have the capability to establish *monitors* and *links* (which are bidirectional monitors) with one another.
+This feature enables the creation of supervisor jobs, which can start and restart children jobs should they unexpectedly fail.